Category Archives: 1958 Films

 A battle of good versus evil ensues.

 The casting of Lee is perfect as he becomes identifiable even in the first installment.
-I also love how Lee is a tall man, giving the character a menacing, foreboding, distinguished look.
+I also love how Lee is tall, giving the character a menacing, foreboding, distinguished look.

 Many might secretly welcome him nibbling on their necks!

-Cushing, later to be cast as the villain, is wonderful as the empathetic Van Helsing.
+Cushing, later to be cast as the villain, is terrific as the empathetic Van Helsing.
 Lee and Cushing play well against each other.
 Van Helsing is stoic and confident as he smoothly leads the charge against Dracula and guides Jonathan’s loved ones into unchartered and unimaginable territory.
 It’s almost as if he has been through this before.

 The plethora of books elicits a cerebral feeling.

-The finale is well done, but not as spectacular as expected.
+The finale is well done but not as spectacular as expected.
 Other parts are better.
-Van Helsing chases Dracula in a race against the sunrise, ripping curtains down to provide harsh light, and turning Dracula to dust.
+Van Helsing chases Dracula in a race against the sunrise, ripping curtains down to provide harsh light and turning Dracula to dust.

-I was expecting a little more gusto and more blood or a good stake through the heart.
+I was expecting a little more and more blood or a good stake through the heart.
 Fortunately, that entertainment was provided earlier in the film.

-Shamefully, having never read the 1897 Gothic horror novel written by Bram Stroker (it’s on my list!), my understanding is that the film is pretty on target.
+Having never read the 1897 Gothic horror novel by Bram Stroker (it’s on my list!), the film is pretty on target.

 Touch of Evil-1958